JasneetDua/Data-Structures-and-Algorithms/Topics/00. Course-Introduction/README.md

   -  Fail
     -  Low total results or low exam results

-# Homework Peer Reviews
--  Everyone will **get feedback** for their homework
--  Everyone will **give feedback** for few random homework submissions
-  -  Students submit homework **anonymously**
-    -  Please exclude your name from the submissions!
-  -  For each homework submitted
-    -  Students **evaluate 3 random homeworks**
-    -  From the same topic, after the deadline
-    -  Homework comments are `not obligatory`

 <!-- section start -->
 <!-- attr: { id:'resources', class:'slide-section' } -->
 # Resources